 Is the ecology community failing to meet best practices?

 The first step towards reproducibility is knowing current best practices and recommendations.
 Among them, the FAIR principles (Wilkinson et al., 2016), for which the availability of the data and the code used for each published result is an essential criterion, may be key for appropriate management through the data life cycle (Michener, 2015).
 The FAIR principles (see also CARE principles by Carroll et al., 2020) are considered as a founding framework to share data along four important elements: "Findable" for humans and machines; "Accessible" with a detailed access procedure; "Interoperable" for interaction with other data or applications; "Reusable" in an identical or different context.
-In addtition to these principles, propositions have been delimited within several thematic communities in ecology to evaluate and enhance best practices application, notably the Species Distribution Modelling communities (Araújo et al., 2019; Zurell et al., 2020).
+In addition to these principles, propositions have been delimited within several thematic communities in ecology to evaluate and enhance best practices application, notably the Species Distribution Modelling communities (Araújo et al., 2019; Zurell et al., 2020).

 Although data accessibility has been substantially improved in ecology during the past decade, sharing analytical scripts and codes remain largely marginal (Archmiller et al., 2020; Culina et al., 2020; Minocher et al., 2021; Ivimey-Cook et al., 2023).
 However, even if sharing code is necessary to achieve good computational reproducibility, it is insufficient.
 Therefore, the utilisation of computational workflows has been suggested as a solution for improving computational reproducibility (Cohen-Boulakia et al., 2017; Grüning et al., 2018) through software such as Snakemake (Köster & Rahmann, 2012), Nextflow (Di Tommaso et al., 2017), or Galaxy (The Galaxy Community, 2022).
 A workflow is generally defined as a sequence of distinct computational tasks for a particular objective (Goble et al., 2020).
 As such, a workflow represents the backbone of a single specific analysis.
 Throughout the analytical procedure, a typical workflow starts with raw data, which can be extracted from several databases or data files and processed through a series of analytical steps.
 The products resulting from these analytical steps (i.e. the outputs of the computational workflow) can be data files, graphic representations and any associated metrics.